Shrimp Deviled Eggs

 - Serve Shrimp Deviled Eggs garnished with the thinly-sliced green onions and enjoy!

-If you have a lot of hard-boiled eggs, and you’d like to make something besides deviled eggs with your hard-boiled eggs, check out my post with Low-Carb and Keto Recipes using Hard-Boiled Eggs!
+If you have lots of hard-boiled eggs after Easter and you’d like to make something besides deviled eggs, check out my post with Low-Carb Recipes using Hard-Boiled Eggs!

 Shrimp Deviled Eggs